This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Click below to jump

-1. Exploring the charm of Japan's four seasons and traditional events - How to enjoy life with your family throughout the year
+1. Exploring the charm of Japan's four seasons and traditional events - How to enjoy the four seasons with your family

-3. List of annual events in Japan in the summer (June, July, August) - The origins and ways to enjoy Tanabata, summer festivals, and fireworks displays -
+3. List of Annual Events in Japan in Summer (June, July, August) - The Origins and How to Enjoy Tanabata, Summer Festivals, and Fireworks Displays

-4. List of annual events in Japan in autumn (September, October, November) ~ How to enjoy the full moon, moon viewing, and autumn festivals ~
+4. List of Annual Events in Japan in Autumn (September, October, November) - How to Enjoy the Full Moon Festival, Moon Viewing, and Autumn Festivals

-6. History of the five seasonal festivals and how to celebrate them today ~What are the five seasonal festivals?
-A Japanese tradition to enjoy with the whole family~
+6. History of the Five Seasonal Festivals and How to Celebrate Them Today ~What are the Five Seasonal Festivals?
+A Japanese tradition enjoyed by the whole family~

 7. January 7th: Jinjitsu Festival ~ Nanakusa Festival: A spring event to pray for good health ~

-8. March 3rd: Jōshi no Sekku (Girls' Day) - Hinamatsuri (Girls' Day): A traditional Japanese event celebrating the growth of girls
+8. March 3rd: Joshi Festival ~ Hinamatsuri: A traditional Japanese event celebrating the growth of girls ~

 9. May 5th: Tango no Sekku (Children's Day) : A traditional event to pray for the growth of boys

-10. July 7th: Tanabata Festival - A romantic summer event where people make wishes upon the stars
+10. July 7th: Tanabata Festival - A romantic summer event where people make wishes on the stars

-11. September 9th: Chocho Festival ~ Chrysanthemum Festival: A traditional event celebrating longevity ~
+11. September 9th: Chocho no Sekku (Chrysanthemum Festival) - A traditional event celebrating longevity

-12. Presenting Japanese Events to the Modern Age : A Practical Guide for Enjoying Them as a Family
+12. Preserving Japanese Events in the Modern Age : A Practical Guide for Enjoying with the Family

-13. Summary : Strengthen family ties through Japan's four seasons and events.
+13. Summary : Strengthening family bonds through Japan's four seasons and events

 1. Exploring the charm of Japan's four seasons and traditional events: ways to have fun with your family throughout the year